 One of the speakers on the TV documentary was Anh Do, who won $200,000 on Deal or No Deal.
 He told how he had dreamed the number the day before and - hey presto! - it turned up.
 Now, I shall state up front that I cannot remember ever having a premonition, whether true or false.
 Nevertheless, I think I can guarantee that if I dreamed of a winning number, or a winning horse, and I acted on it - put my money or my future winnings on the line - and then lost, I would never forget it.
 However, in this case, the contestant had only 25 boxes (I think) to choose from, so perhaps it was just a fluke.

 A second interviewee related how she had been about to cross the street, when she suddenly experienced an overwhelming sense of danger.
 She drew back, turned aside - and a car suddenly hurtled by.
-If she had on the street, she would have become road kill.
+If she had been on the street, she would have become road kill.
 From this we are expected to believe that she often gets premonitions of danger as she is about to cross, and often turns back, but all the other times have been forgotten.
 Now again, as stated before, I cannot remember anything like this happening to me.
 But, as the boy who cried wolf discovered, one can respond only so often to false alarms before they cease to alarm.
 If I had been in the habit of receiving such false premonitions, I am sure that, the day my number came up, I would have said to myself, "Oh, what the heck!
 You're always having these bad feelings, and they never amount to anything."
 I would have been road kill.

 Late one night in 1983, I let our little silky terrier out to enjoy himself in the front yard.
 Unfortunately, the latch on the front gate was unstable, and had not closed properly.
 The little blighter bolted out on to what was normally a quiet suburban street - just in time for a car to appear out of nowhere and kill him instantly.
 To lose a pet so abruptly is bad enough; it is worse when you know you will have to explain it to your mother, who was on a camping tour on the other side of the country.
 Eight days later, she turned up grim-faced at the door, and her first words were: "Where's the dog?"
 It transpired that, a week before, she had woken up from a disturbed dream - not necessarily about dogs - and announced to her sister and tent-mate: "Something's happened to the dog!"
 The conviction remained for the rest of the holiday.
 My aunt confirmed the story.
 The only question was whether it happened on the evening of the accident, or the following one.